ecadlabs/signatory/docs/remote_policy.md

 The hook is called after the standard request type and operation checks.
 If the hook returned an error the sign operation is denied.

 The service response can be authenticated using a signature.
-To do so the service public key hash must be added to the `authorized_keys` list.
+To do so the service public key must be added to the `authorized_keys` list.

 ## Configuration